 Oregon Ducks' Evan Stewart Suffers Pregame Injury, Out vs. Ohio State, Rose Bowl

 PASADENA - The Oregon Ducks and Ohio State Buckeyes are facing off in the College Football Quarterfinals at the Rose Bowl with National Championship hopes on the line.
-Notably, Oregon receiver Evan Stewart has yet to enter the game at halftime.
-Stewart is dressed in uniform and appears ready on the sideline.
+Notably, Oregon receiver Evan Stewart, who is dressed in uniform and appeared ready on the sideline, is out for the game.

 Stewart was very impactful in Oregon's regular season win vs. the Buckeyes, catching seven passes for a career-high 149 yards and a touchdown in the 32-31 victory in Autzen Stadium.